GerritCodeReview/plugins_code-owners/resources/Documentation/metrics.md

   added as a reviewer.
 ** `post_type':
    Whether the change message was posted synchronously or asynchronously.
+* `add_change_message_on_code_owner_approval`:
+  Latency for asynchronously adding a change message with the owned path when a code owner approval is applied.
 * `compute_file_status`:
   Latency for computing the file status for one file.
 * `compute_file_statuses`: